Sunday, August 25, 2013

 Turkish Devocean

 We spent a few tranquil nights on the hook in a more-or-less pristine O. Vathi on Pserimos, intent on recovering.
 GS dreamed WJ3 was up on the hard somewhere, safe from the dreaded Meltemi.
 However, it was not to be - time to check out!
 We had 2 more days left on our Schengen clock.
-So, after a dream sail downwind to Kos, we bid Greece farewell, vowing to find better times to sail through this amazing sea of islands.
-And attend to a burgeoning list of “must see sites”….
+So, after a dream sail downwind to Kos, we checked out, and bid Greece farewell, vowing to find better times to sail through this amazing sea of islands.
+We needed to attend to a burgeoning list of “must see sites”….

 O. Vathi hideaway on Pserimos